 As far as shopping malls are concerned, for most foreigners, the most convenient mall is also the city's oldest and smallest – 19th century The Workshop, housed in a former train shed near the convention center on Samora Machel Street.
 Other options in the surrounding area include La Lucia Mall and Gateway Theatre of Shopping in Umhlanga, The Pavilion Shopping Centre in Westville and the Musgrave Centre in Berea.

 Out of Town

-The city's surrounding suburbs also have around 70 discount outlet stores for companies ranging from furniture and carpet sellers to sweetmakers and sports specialists.
-Some of the best known names include Adidas (sports clothing), Triumph and Playtex (lingerie), and Levi's.
+The city's surrounding suburbs also have around 70 discount outlet stores for companies that range from furniture and carpet sellers to sweet-makers and sports specialists.
+Some of the best known names include Adidas, Triumph, Playtex, and Levi's.
 Check locally for up-to-date listings.

 This article was updated by Jessica Macdonald on May 17th 2019.